Monowar Hossain Chowdhury

-Career
+Monowar Hossain Chowdhury (16 March 1948 – 8 September 2026) was a Bangladeshi Awami League politician who was a two-term member of the Jatiya Sangsad from the Gaibandha-4 constituency.

+Early life and career

-Chowdhury participated at the 2008 and 2014 elections under the symbol 'nouka' of the current ruling party.
+Chowdhury was born on 16 March 1948.
+He participated in the 2008 and 2014 elections as an Awami League candidate.
 He was elected to represent Gaibandha-4 in 2008 but failed in 2014.
-He was chief Engineer of LGED.
-He was elected to parliament from Gaibandha-4 as a Bangladesh Awami League candidate on 30 December 2018.
+He was chief engineer of the Local Government Engineering Department (LGED).
+He was elected to parliament from Gaibandha-4 as an Awami League candidate on 30 December 2018.

+Death

+Chowdhury died of a heart attack on 8 September 2026, while undergoing treatment at Square Hospital in Dhaka.
+He was 78.
+His death was confirmed by his brother, Jewel Chowdhury.